shxcq/bulk-email-sender-user-friendly/README.md

 ## 📝 About This Project

-This project is based on [IainMosima/bulk-email-sender](https://github.com/IainMosima/bulk-email-sender) with enhanced UI/UX.
-The original script and core functionality were created by IainMosima - this version focuses on creating a modern, user-friendly interface around the original functionality.
+This project is based on [IainMosima/bulk-email-sender](https://github.com/IainMosima/bulk-email-sender).The original script and core functionality were created by IainMosima - this version focuses on creating a modern, user-friendly interface around the original functionality.

 ## ⚠️ Important Notes